nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

                    // code compiles just fine
 ```

+> The result of E1 << E2 is E1 left-shifted E2 bit positions; vacated bits are filled with zeros.
+If E1 has an unsigned type, the value of the result is E1 × 2E2, reduced modulo one more than the maximum value representable in the result type. **If E1 has a signed type and nonnegative value, and E1 × 2E2 is representable in the result type, then that is the resulting value; otherwise, the behavior is undefined.**
 # Mandatory Computer Science Exercise - The solitary integer

 Now that we understand the basics of bitwise operations let's solve a *classical* Computer Science exercise called: *The solitary integer*.
 If you are curious, you can probably find it on [leetcode](https://leetcode.com/) and [hackerrank](https://www.hackerrank.com/) (under the name *[The Lonely Integer](https://www.hackerrank.com/challenges/lonely-integer/problem)*).